athankefalas/swift-toasts/README.md

 ### Background Content Interaction

-While a `Toast` is presented interaction with the background contents can be turned on or off.
+While a `Toast` is presented, interaction with the background content can be turned on or off.
 The background content interaction mode can be configured by using the `toastBackgroundInteractionDisabled` modifier.
-In the same example of a loading indicator HUD, the background interaction can be disabled to avoid any interaction while the view is still loading.
+In the same loading-indicator HUD example, background interaction can be disabled to avoid any interaction while the view is still loading.

 ``` Swift
 // Showing a Toast as a loading indicator HUD.